Toxantron/CGbR/README.md

 ### JSON DataContract Serializer
 Another serializer is the JSON serializer.
 It is not build from scratch but rather builds on the popular [Json.NET](http://www.newtonsoft.com/json) from Newtonsoft.
-It uses the internal JsonWriter and JsonReader classes to write the string.It just replaces the reflection serializer classes with generated serialize and deserialize methods.
+While writing JSON is done directly it uses JsonReader classes to parse the string.
+It replaces the reflection serializer classes with generated serialize and deserialize methods.

 Class definition with DataMember as usual: